Being in sync was the trend some time ago.

-All the while, a delayed, yet still useful reply, means an asynchronous approach.
+All the while, a delayed yet still helpful reply means an asynchronous approach.

 So now -> sync, delayed -> async.
 Yes, I made a tiny flowchart.
-But it’s really easy if you put it this way.
+But it’s straightforward if you put it this way.

 Synchronous communication: what it is and how it works